junegunn/hbase-jruby/README.md

 *hbase-jruby* is a Ruby-esque interface for accessing HBase from JRuby.

-With JRuby, you can of course just use the native Java APIs of HBase, but doing so requires lots of keystrokes even for the most basic operations and can lead to having overly verbose code that will be frowned upon by Rubyists.
+You can of course just use the native Java APIs of HBase, but doing so requires lots of keystrokes even for the most basic operations and can lead to having overly verbose code that will be frowned upon by Rubyists. :grin:
-Anyhow, JRuby is Ruby, not Java, right?

 *hbase-jruby* provides the followings:
 - Easy, Ruby-esque interface for the fundamental HBase operations